techidaily/site-win11-tips/source/_posts/clearing-up-confusion-a-guide-to-reinstalling-store-software.md

  Note that Microsoft Store is a system app.
 As a result, you cannot uninstall it from the Settings panel.
 Instead, you’ll need to use the**Get-AppxPackage** cmdlet in PowerShell to remove and reinstall the app.

- Make sure to[create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before uninstalling Microsoft Store.
+ Make sure to [create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before uninstalling Microsoft Store.
 When something goes awry, you can use the restore point to undo the changes and restore your PC to its current state.

 To reinstall Microsoft Store: